SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 >> More great breweries around SF

-Wipeout Bar & Grill
+5. Wipeout Bar & Grill

 Wipe Out Outdoor Seating on Pier 39

-Offering a choice of traditional American food - burgers, steaks, surf and turf, and locally sourced seafood dishes - and with a delightful outdoor space, this is a place for casual restaurant dining and dishes start at around $10 with many under $20.
+They offer a choice of traditional American food: burgers, steaks, surf and turf, and locally sourced seafood dishes.
+With a delightful outdoor space, this is a great place for casual restaurant dining.

 >> Fun things to see and do in Pier 39

-Scoma's
+6. Scoma's

 Scomas Outdoor Dining

-There are many outdoor patio dining options along the waterfront, yet few have been in business as long as the famous Scoma's.
-Seafood is the order of the day here and the 'Pier to Plate Menu' is served all day, and uses locally sourced ingredients where possible.
+Seafood is the order of the day here and the 'Pier to Plate Menu' is served all day, using only locally sourced ingredients where possible.

-Address: 1965 Al Scoma Way, Pier 47, Fisherman’s Wharf, San Francisco, CA 94133
+Address: 1965 Al Scoma Way, Pier 47

-Capurro's Restaurant
+7. Capurro's Restaurant

 Capurro's Fisherman's Wharf

-Famous as the original seafood restaurant in Fisherman's Wharf, Capurro's is a local favorite and has been in business since 1946.
+Famous as the "original seafood restaurant" in Fisherman's Wharf, Capurro's is a local favorite and has been in business since 1946.
+The relaxed atmosphere of the colorful patio dining area makes it a popular choice for lunch.

-The relaxed atmosphere of the outdoor patio dining area makes it a popular choice for lunch, and the restaurant serves everything from fish and chips, plenty of crab dishes, and a fish of the day that depends on the catch.
+The restaurant serves everything from fish and chips, plenty of crab dishes, and a fish of the day that depends on the catch.

-My favorite dishes here are their Gnocchi with pesto and their Angel Hair pasta with Crab.
+My favorite dishes here are their gnocchi with pesto and their angel hair pasta with crab.

-Address: 498 Jefferson St, San Francisco, CA 94109
+Address: 498 Jefferson Street

-Cioppino's
+8. Cioppino's

 Cioppino's Dining

 Pasta dishes are priced around $20, but I recommend you check out the signature dish, the Cioppino.
+A wonderful mix of crab, clams, mussels, and various fish, it is worth the outlay at $49.
+The dish originated in San Francisco and I think you will really enjoy it.

 >> More great places to eat in Fisherman's Wharf